-In Part I of this series on analyzing green coffee, we focused in a lot of detail on water – specifically the relationship of a green coffee’s water content and activity to its safety, longevity, and potential for browning reactions in the roaster.
-This article will focus on another physical quality of coffee that has direct impact on roasting and cup quality: screen size.
+In Part I of this series on analyzing green coffee, we focused in a lot of detail on the water – specifically the relationship of a green coffee’s water content and activity to its safety, longevity, and potential for browning reactions in the roaster.
+This article will focus on another physical quality of coffee that has a direct impact on roasting and cup quality: screen size.
+Part III focuses on visual defects. and Part IV is on density.

 The Last Step in a Long Process